 If you aren’t getting extra support with your learning or exams and assessments but feel like you need it, it’s important to let your guidance teacher or a trusted adult know.

-You can explain any things that you are finding difficult and ask for additional support.
-If you have ideas of what might help, you can make suggestions for support they can put in place too.
+For example, you can explain any things that you are finding difficult and ask for additional support.
+If you have ideas of what might help, you can also make suggestions for support they can put in place too.

 It could be that your school aren’t aware that you need extra help.
 Sometimes, all it takes is asking for help to get the extra support you need.